Troy Springs State Park Cover

 Civil War Connection

-During the Civil War, Troy Springs was vital in transporting goods and troops for the Confederacy.
+During the Civil War, Troy Springs was vital to the Confederacy’s transportation of goods and troops.
 The spring was also used as a hiding place for Confederate soldiers.
 The remains of the Civil War-era steamboat Madison can still be seen at the bottom of the spring.
-The steamboat was scuttled in 1863 to prevent it from being captured by Union troops.
+The steamboat was scuttled in 1863 to prevent it from falling into Union hands.
 This site is a breathtaking glimpse of history, surrounded by diverse flora and fauna.

 The Madison Shipwreck At Troy Springs